-Therefore, based on the FNAE, the project would result in a de minimis impact on the Golden Gate Produce Terminal located at 131 Terminal Court.
-The FNAE will be submitted to the California State Historic Preservation Officer (SHPO), with a request for concurrence on both the FNAE and the de minimis impact determination.
+Caltrans, as assigned by the FHWA, makes the final determination on the de minimis finding.
+Based on the FNAE, the project would result in a de minimis impact on the Golden Gate Produce Terminal located at 131 Terminal Court.
+The FNAE was submitted to the California State Historic Preservation Officer (SHPO), with a request for concurrence on the FNAE.
 In accordance with the January 1, 2014 First Amended Programmatic Agreement among the Federal Highway Administration, the Advisory Council on Historic Preservation, the California State Historic Preservation Officer, and the California Department of Transportation Regarding Compliance with Section 106 of the National Historic Preservation Act, as it Pertains to the Administration of the Federal-Aid Highway Program in California, the SHPO was informed in writing that a non-response for the purposes of a "no adverse effect" or a "no historic properties affected" determination will be treated as the written concurrence for the de minimis determination.

-Caltrans, as assigned by the FHWA, will make the final determination on the de minimis finding.
+Caltrans received acknowledgement from SHPO on September 13, 2022, that they had no objection to the finding of No Adverse Effect to the Golden Gate Produce Terminal (Appendix D).
+Based on review of the project and SHPO's concurrence with the No Adverse Effect finding, Caltrans concludes that the project would have a de minimis impact with respect to Section 4(f).